agm1988/active_sql_bindings/README.md

 In the **news** variable, you will get an array of data with hash.

 ##Attention
-Every field from SELECT will try to convert to Hash (will check field on JSON format).
+JSON field from SELECT will try to convert to Hash (will check field on JSON format).
 This function work is slow.
 You should be getting only needed fields.
 ```
 SELECT id, name, log FROM users;
 ```
 If the log has JSON/JSONb format this field will convert to Hash.

+##History
+Versions:

+0.0.3 - Improved performance